-If I were to quit drinking today, I would take two supplements that contain a huge range of other important nutrients while putting total folic acid at 700 mcg per day:
+If I were to quit drinking today, I would take Multi-Nutrient Formulas that contain a huge range of other important nutrients along with methylfolate, the natural form of folic acid.

 Folic acid is just the tip of the iceberg with these supplements.
 Between them, they contain a lot of powerful nutrients for biochemical repair.

 Most folic acid supplements contain 400 mcg, and the maximum dosage is 1,000 mcg per day.
 A common brand is Sundown Naturals folic acid, which contains 400 mcg of folic acid.

 I took various B-complexes bought from supermarkets after I quit drinking.
 None of them are nearly as powerful for repairing the vast spectrum of alcohol-induced nutrient deficiencies as Multi-Nutrient Formulas now on the market.

 Fortified cereals and breads contain folic acid, although I personally avoid these foods for other reasons.
 Dark, leafy greens and cruciferous vegetables like Brussels sprouts are good natural sources of folate.